DaniAmaya/mlops-excercise/README.md

 The training data used for this project is not included in this repository.
 Remember to upload the .csv file to the 'data' folder.

 ## Results
+The metrics for the validation test are the following:

 <img width="375" alt="Screenshot 2023-12-03 at 7 02 57 PM" src="https://github.com/DaniAmaya/mlops-excercise/assets/20273279/a92def54-93e1-4c7b-a636-5bb6c4453ed5">